-Opportunities to invest in SoS projects are open to businesses and investors to make a real difference to many threatened species.
-Projects vary in scale and scope and can be tailored to suit your interests.
+Opportunities to directly invest in SoS projects are available for organisations, investors and philanthropists to consider.
+Projects vary in scale and scope and involvement with a project can be discussed to suit your organisation's objectives.

 Saving our Species is working with conservation groups in New South Wales, co-investing to benefit threatened species and ecological communities.
 Our partners are contributing their own funds, expertise and resources to deliver more projects, in addition to funds provided by SoS.

 Find out more about these projects and how you can help.

 Saving our Species and The Royal Botanic Gardens & Domain Trust: Securing a future for our threatened plants

 Saving our Species is working with the Australian Institute of Botanical Science (The Royal Botanic Gardens & Domain Trust) to provide an insurance policy against the extinction of native plants in the wild.

 Threatened seeds and other plant materials are collected from across NSW and stored at the Institute’s award-winning Australian PlantBank at the Australian Botanic Garden Mount Annan.

 Conservation and research partnership with Taronga Conservation Society Australia